A fully-equipped, modern clock repair shop near Boston, Massachusetts.

 My shop repairs many types of antique and modern clocks, including mantel, shelf, bracket, tambour, wall, lantern, regulator, banjo, cuckoo, grandfather (tall), grandmother, Jefferson Golden Hour clocks, and even many types of battery (quartz) clocks.

-The oldest clock I’ve ever rebuilt, was originally built in the mid-1600s.
-I can repair many types of clock: from ones that were made way back then; to ones that were made much more recently; or those that were made in the centuries in between!
+I can repair clocks that were made way back then; clocks that were made much more recently; or clocks that were made in the centuries in between!

 JFK has a small retail area for repair drop-offs and pickups (always call first, please, before making the trip to visit me.
 I’m not “open” every day).